nus-cs2103-AY2324S2/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# CogniCare User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+CogniCare is a **desktop app for managing all patients, optimized for use via a Command Line Interface** (CLI) while still retaining all the benefits of a Graphical User Interface (GUI).
+If you can type fast, CogniCare can get your patient management tasks done faster than other traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />